rethinkdb/rethinkdb-rs/2-query-language/map-reduce-in-rethinkdb.md

 # Read more #

-For more information about MapReduce in general, read the [Wikipedia article][wp].
+For more information about map-reduce in general, read the [Wikipedia article][wp].
 For more information about RethinkDB's implementation, browse our API documentation.

 * [group][]
 * [map][]